xhu88/House-Prices-Project/README.md

 ![Residual plot ](https://github.com/user-attachments/assets/443b2c6b-4b23-4e81-bd1b-9ffa75cc9b8c)

 ## Real-World Implications and Actionable Insights
-* Model Reliability: The Model is effective for predicting house priceses, particulary for mid-range properties, making it sutible efor real estate applications.
+* Model Reliability: The Model is effective for predicting house prices, particularly for mid-range properties, making it suitable for real estate applications.
-* Key Features: Focus on improving `OverallQual` and `GrLivArea` to maximize property value and command higher prices.
+* Key Features: Improve `OverallQual` and `GrLivArea` to maximize property value and command higher prices.
-* Luxury Properties: The model struggles with high-priced, unique properties.
+* Luxury Properties: The model needs to improve with high-priced, unique properties.
 Combine predictions with expert evaluations for accurate pricing.
 * Market Analysis: Use the model to identify impactful features by neighborhood or region.
-Refine or enhance it for luxury markets by adding specific features.
+Add specific features to refine or enhance it for luxury markets.
 * Risk Management: Residual analysis highlights pricing risks for outlier properties.
 Use this to manage inconsistencies effectively.

 # Ethical Considerations
 * **Describe potential negative impacts of using your model**: